Jenn Champion

-Jennifer Hays, known professionally as Jenn Champion, is an American singer-songwriter and guitarist.
+Jennifer Hays, (born March 1, 1977), known professionally as Jenn Champion, is an American singer-songwriter and guitarist.
 From 1995 to 2003, she was a vocalist in the band Carissa's Wierd.
 Since 2001, she has also released solo albums under the name S. Until 2015, she went by the moniker Jenn Ghetto.

 Early life

-Born Jennifer Hays, Champion grew up in Tucson, Arizona where, in the mid-1990s, she worked selling pizza with future bandmates Ben Bridwell and Mat Brooke.
+Born Jennifer Hays on March 1, 1977, Champion grew up in Tucson, Arizona where, in the mid-1990s, she worked selling pizza with future bandmates Ben Bridwell and Mat Brooke.
 In 1997 the trio moved to Olympia, Washington for a year before moving to Seattle.

 Carissa's Wierd

 In Seattle, Champion and Brooke formed Carissa's Wierd, who released three studio albums, the first two on Bridwell's Brown Records label.
 The band broke up in 2003 and since then three compilation albums have been released.
 Carissa's Wierd reformed for a one off show in Seattle on July 9, 2010 to promote their "best of" album, They'll Only Miss You When You Leave: Songs 1996–2003, which was released by Hardly Art Records on July 13, 2010.

 In July 2010, Mat Brooke announced that he and Champion had bought the rights to Carissa's Wierd's back catalogue from Sad Robot Records.
 He said, "Me and Jenn have been working for a while to buy back the rights to all of our records and we finally were able to get them all back."
 This should allow all of Carissa's Wierd's albums to be re-released soon.